-As of March 26, 2021, we had received net proceeds in our Offering of approximately \$2.5 billion from selling an aggregate of 120,404,905 shares of our common stock (consisting of 2,850,070 Class T shares, 61,954,369 Class S shares, 4,699,738 Class D shares, and 50,900,728 Class I shares).
-We have contributed the net proceeds from the Offering to our Operating Partnership in exchange for a corresponding number of Class T, Class S, Class D, and Class I units.
-The Operating Partnership has primarily used the net proceeds to make investments in real estate and real estate-related securities as further described below under "-Portfolio."
+As of March 17, 2023, we received net proceeds of \$13.0 billion from the sale of our common stock through our public offerings.
+We have contributed the net proceeds from our public offerings to the Operating Partnership in exchange for a corresponding number of Class T, Class S, Class D and Class I units.
+The Operating Partnership has primarily used the net proceeds to make investments in real estate and real estate debt as further described below under "Portfolio."